 - Once the SPS finalizes the agreement and receives the R&A, the agreement will be sent to the PI for review and approval, or signature when required.

-- The SPS will submit the fully-executed contract, R&A, and all applicable assurances to PAF for account set-up (all required assurances (animal, human, biological agents) must be obtained and sent to OSP prior to account establishment).
+- The SPS will submit the fully-executed contract, R&A, and all applicable assurances to PAF for account set-up (all required assurances (animal, human, biological agents) must be obtained and sent to Contracts prior to account establishment).